jasminequah/dna_archival_storage/README.md

 ```
 If you find you are running out of memory during execution of the above command, try reducing batch size or using `--chunks 1000` to reduce the amount of data used for evaluation.

+A handful of our pruned models can be found on the `models` branch of our bonito fork [here](https://github.com/jasminequah/bonito/tree/models/bonito/models/pruned_models).

 ### Error correcting code experiments:
 Encoding data with error correcting codes: